An abandoned gold mine stands as testament to Alaska’s rich Gold Rush history

 The alpine landscape around the park may seem devoid of wildlife because most alpine inhabitants are camouflage experts.
 Moose, caribou, sheep, black and brown bears, wolf, coyote, beaver, fox, hare, squirrels, marmots and lynx can all be found in the area.
 Look up and you may see a bird of prey soaring above you, scanning the area for its next meal.
 Ptarmigan, spruce grouse, songbirds and small mammals all live here and are on their menu.
 Some birds, such as Lapland longspurs, whimbrels, and long-tailed jaegers, occasionally shortcut their normal migration and nest in this area.

 The area surrounding Independence Mine State Historical Park is a favorite for summer hiking and winter recreation such as cross-country skiing, sledding and snowmobiling.
-Visitors can explore the mine and surrounding area on foot, either independently or as part of a tour.
-Guided tours of the mine are offered twice daily on weekdays with an additional tour on weekends.
+Visitors can explore the mine and surrounding area on foot and Natural History Interpreters will be available throughout the park to answer questions and lead shorter, informal tours into buildings and other areas.